Home > Tech Articles > Ebony Fingerboards

 Ebony sounds great on a guitar with a long neck, it's more percussive, as long as you don't have a real hard wood body like solid Maple or solid Bubinga it makes for a great tonal combination.

 Good tone is derived from combining different woods.
-We hang up fingerboards, & body woods and tap them for resonance and pitch.
+We hang up fingerboards, & body woods & tap them for resonance & pitch.
 Most small hand builders will at least attempt to marry the different woods together sometimes in thirds, fifths or in unison pitch.
 I am sure Paul Reed Smith was doing that in the first 2 to 3 years they were building their guitars.
 I am positive they are not doing it today.

-Quicksilver with Ebony Fretboard and Dragon Inlay
+Quicksilver With Ebony Fretboard & Dragon Inlay.

-PRS with Rosewood Fretboard & Dragon Inlay
+PRS With Rosewood Fretboard & Dragon Inlay.